a7063p/week-10-challenge/README.md

   ![license](https://img.shields.io/badge/license-MIT-critical?./license/MIT)

   ## Description
   This project is a Team Generator.
-Utilizing NPM Package Inquirer, the user is prompted to enter in employee information for members of a team, Thsi information includes Name, contact info, the employees current position within the company.
-Once answering all prompts and organzational chart is dynamically created utilizing HTML to view in the users browser.
+Utilizing NPM Package Inquirer, the user is prompted to enter in employee information for members of a team, This information includes Name, contact info, the employees current position within the company.
+Once answering all prompts and organizational chart is dynamically created utilizing HTML to view in the users browser.
+  Attached is the screencastify video [screencastify](https://drive.google.com/file/d/1P8kvDq_av9CxXD_jWb2NPmgBo4ogTnbc/view?usp=sharing)
+  Attached is the video in MP4 format [mp4](https://drive.google.com/file/d/1TjWALcW9_5tBYmIHdC-EMOQrPj0MnssZ/view?usp=sharing)

   ## Table of Contents